Practical strategies to pay off your mortgage earlier

 Refinance a shorter-term mortgage

 A straightforward way to reduce the amount of time it takes to repay your loan is to shorten the term of your mortgage.
 When it comes time to renew, for example, you could refinance to a 15-year mortgage instead of a 20-year mortgage.
-This would, of course, increase your payments, but you’ll save a whopping amount on interest — and own your home five years sooner.
+This would, of course, increase your payments, but you’ll save a whopping amount on interest — and pay off your mortgage five years sooner.

 Fixed versus variable